t0-kita/baseball-scorekeeping/README.md

 - `ScorePage` is the program for recording batting data.
 - `FieldPage` is the program for recording ball-in-play results, as well as baserunning and scoring data.
+- `UseDatalib.cs` is responsible for coordinating with the database.